Network resilience: Tipping points in ecological networks

 \subsubsection{Empirical examples of ecosystems with multiple stable states}

-There are more theoretical studies on multiple stable states than empirical studies.
+There are more theoretical studies than empirical studies of multiple stable states.
 However, moving from theory to practice is not straightforward.
-While the meaning of stability and equilibrium points are very clearcut in theory, it is not so in nature \cite{petraitis2004detection}.
-Nature ecosystems with alternative stable states are expected to exhibit four key attributes \cite{scheffer2003catastrophic}: 1) abrupt state shifts in time series data, 2) sharp spatial boundaries between contrasting states or habitat units, 3) multimodal frequency distribution(s) of key variable(s) with each mode corresponding to an alternative stable ecosystem state, and 4) a hysteretic response to a changing environment \cite{moffett2015multiple}.
-Despite the difficulties, the accumulated body of empirical evidence with multiple stable states shows that such states exist in natural ecosystems \cite{sutherland1974multiple, sutherland1974multiple}.
-In the following, we will review several other empirical examples of ecosystems \cite{gunderson2000ecological} where multiple stable states have been postulated to exist.
+While the meaning of stability and equilibrium points is very clear in theory, it is not so in nature \cite{petraitis2004detection}.
+Natural ecosystems with alternative stable states are expected to exhibit four {\bf key attributes} \cite{scheffer2003catastrophic}: 1) abrupt state shifts in time-series data; 2) sharp spatial boundaries between contrasting states or habitat units; 3) multimodal frequency distribution(s) of key variable(s), with each mode corresponding to an alternative stable ecosystem state; and 4) a hysteretic response to a changing environment \cite{moffett2015multiple}.
+Despite these difficulties, the accumulated body of empirical evidence regarding multiple stable states shows that such states exist in natural ecosystems \cite{sutherland1974multiple}.
+For example, Vasilakopoulos et al. \cite{vasilakopoulos2015resilience} presented empirical evidence for the occurrence of a fold bifurcation in an exploited fish population, as shown in Fig. \ref{FoldedBack_Cod}.
+In the following section, we review several other empirical examples of ecosystems \cite{gunderson2000ecological} in which multiple stable states have been postulated to exist.